-The wilderness of the Scottish Highlands is perfect for an escape where you want to get back to nature – particularly if you’re an adrenaline junkie, from white-water rafting to canyoning and gorge walking.
-Adventurous families can go river rafting and canoeing together, take curious children to spot Nessie at the famous Loch Ness, and pro hikers can trek up the Munros.
+The wilderness of the Scottish Highlands is perfect for an escape where you want to get back to nature – particularly if you’re an adrenaline junkie, from white water rafting to canyoning and gorge walking.
+Adventurous families can have their raft rentals to go on a river rafting and and canoeing together, take curious children to spot Nessie at the famous Loch Ness, and pro hikers can trek up the Munros.
 The Scotland tourism board have even put together a 4-day itinerary to help you explore the medieval castles.

 Best for: Historic attractions, walking trails and off-road cycling.

 Founded by William the Conqueror in 1079, the New Forest has retained so much of its heritage, with protected woodlands, interesting folklore, stately homes such as Beaulieu Palace, World War II sites such as D-Day Lepe Beach and plenty of historic walks.
 Cycling fiends will also love visiting the New Forest as its abundant with biking routes, as well as over 100-miles of off-road trails from heart-pumping mountain biking tracks to slightly easier trails off the grid.

 Read more blogs on the New Forest.